Tamwyn001/CrystalMusicLibrary/readme.md

 ## Setup

-1. Download the executables from the latest release.
+1. Download the executables from the latest release [here](https://github.com/Tamwyn001/CrystalMusicLibrary/releases/tag/v1.0.0).
 2. Unzip the files to a folder.
 3. Open the ```.env``` file and set the variables: